The Convoluted Real Life Romantic Adventures of a Bohemian Serf Abroad and at “Home” During Fewer Than Two Months of the Clinton Administration

 I’m bored with this now; it’s so much more fun to make things up.

-PART TWO in which I resolve to finish this tale
+PART TWO in which I (attempt to) resolve to finish this tale

 I happened to walk by Ursula a few years ago, perhaps 2010, on Bergmannstrasse and she gave me a three-second microwave deathray stare with intent to kill.
 She still looked good.